Moshupa: Politics

-The member of parliament for Moshupa is the Hon Karabo Gare and His excellency Dr Mokgweetsi Keabetswe Eric Masisi, a Moshupa native, is serving in the current cabinet as the President of Botswana.
-From a political pedigree Hon.
+The member of parliament for Moshupa is the Honorable Karabo Gare.
+His Excellency, Former President Dr.Mokgweetsi Keabetswe Eric Masisi, a Moshupa native.
+Hon.
 Masisi is son to the first MP for Moshupa who won the first elections after independence.
 Hon Mokgweetsi Eric Masisi also had one of his brothers serving as an MP in Francistown West constituency before his passing in 2013.
 He has received advanced training at graduate level in the fields of education, economics (social policy and social development) and recently began studying epidemiology.